Don’t Give DHS and DOJ Free Rein to Shoot Down Private Drones

 The Department of Homeland Security routinely denies reporters access to detention centers.
 On the rare occasions DHS does allow entry, the visitors are not permitted to take photos or record video.
 Without other ways to report on these activities, drones have provided crucial documentation of the facilities being constructed to hold children.

 We can’t hand the right to take over or shoot down private drones to the DHS and DOJ, offices that are already notorious for their hostility to public oversight.
-To make it worse, Congress is expected to vote on granting DHS and DOJ broad drone-destroying powers as part of a routine Federal Aviation Administration (FAA) reauthorization bill, with no chance for meaningful debate on how best to limit the government’s authority to intercept or destroy drones.
+To make it worse, Congress is granting DHS and DOJ broad drone-destroying powers as part of a routine Federal Aviation Administration (FAA) reauthorization bill, with no chance for meaningful debate on how best to limit the government’s authority to intercept or destroy drones.

 The FAA reauthorization is not the place for these dangerous provisions.
 If lawmakers want to give the government the power to hack or destroy private drones, then Congress and the public should have the opportunity to debate how best to provide adequate oversight and limit those powers to protect our right to use drones for journalism, activism, and recreation.